There is a beautiful idea in Sanatan Dharma that the Divine Mother is not only in temples, not only in the sky, not only in scriptures.

 FAQs

 Yes.
-It is clearly described in yogic and tantric scriptures as inner spiritual energy.
+Kundalini Shakti is described in several yogic and tantric scriptures as the dormant spiritual energy present within every human being.

 What are early signs of Kundalini awakening?